samzion/event-processing-system/README.md

 Most concurrency tutorials teach concepts in isolation.
 This project builds a single evolving system — a real-time financial event processing pipeline — and upgrades it phase by phase.
 Each upgrade solves a concrete problem introduced by the previous phase.
 The result is a codebase that demonstrates not just what each tool does, but *why* it exists and what breaks without it.

-Every phase is anchored to a real Nigerian fintech scenario.
+Every phase is anchored to a real Nigerian fintech scenario using **KoboSend** — a hypothetical Nigerian mobile payments platform — as the domain context.
 The problems are not academic.

 ---